DATA-606-SPRING-2023-TUE/Sumanth_DATA606/Docs/final_proposal.md

 90% of earthquakes are naturally occurring and the consequence of tectonic action.
 10% of the remaining traits are connected to volcanism, human-caused effects, or other factors.
 Natural earthquakes are ones that happen naturally and are frequently a lot stronger than other types of earthquakes.
 The two theories that deal with earthquakes are the continental drift hypothesis and the plate-tectonic theory.

+# Why it is Important?

+Since they may seriously harm buildings, infrastructure, and people, earthquakes are vital to anticipate.
+Earthquakes can happen without much notice, and their effects can be catastrophic.

+By foreseeing earthquakes, scientists may warn inhabitants in vulnerable locations and develop early warning systems that can lessen the effects of an earthquake.
+This may entail taking countermeasures to safeguard people and property, such as locking down transit hubs and ordering the evacuation of buildings.

+Scientists can get a better understanding of the nature of earthquakes and the underlying geology that drives them by making earthquake predictions.
+This may result in improved earthquake predicting and mitigation techniques, such as enhanced construction regulations and emergency preparedness plans.

+Ultimately, being able to forecast earthquakes is a crucial step in minimizing the harm and fatalities brought on by these natural catastrophes.

 # Dataset

 The dataset is taken from here https://raw.githubusercontent.com/amankharwal/Website-data/master/database.csv.
 There are 23412 rows and 21 colums.